 Zhihua Qu received his Ph.D. degree in Electrical Engineering from Georgia Institute of Technology and joined the University of Central Florida (UCF) in 1990.
 From 1995 to 1997, he served as the assistant chair of the department.
-From 1999 to 2004, he was the Director/Interim Chair of Electrical Engineering at UCF.
-He has been a Professor (since 2000), SAIC Endowed Professor (since 2010), and Pegasus Professor and Chair at Department of Electrical and Computer Engineering after a re-organization.
+From 1999 to 2004, he was the Director/Interim Chair of Electrical Engineering.
+From 2010 to 2021, he was the Chair of Electrical and Computer Engineering after a re-organization.
 Currently, he is the Thomas J. Riordan and Herbert C. Towle Chair and Pegasus Professor of ECE.

-Dr. Qu conducts interdisciplinary research in broad fields of energy and power, networked systems & control.
+Dr. Qu conducts interdisciplinary research in broad fields of energy and power, networked systems, and advanced control.
 In energy systems, his research interests include power system stability, wide-area controls and their modular data-driven designs, self-organizing microgrids, distributed energy resources, distributed optimization, and cooperative control.
 He is the Founding Director of RISES, a university research center on energy systems.
 RISES consists of 16 faculty members from three colleges and has 7 laboratories (four of which are named by external sponsors).
 He also founded FEEDER Center which, funded from 2013 to 2019 by US Department of Energy and afterwards by industrial/utility partners, consists of 12 universities, 18 utility companies, 10 industry companies and 2 national labs.
 This intercollegiate and partnership team provides a full spectrum of collaborative research, development and educational activities, including its innovative multi-institutional course sharing, to better train the current and future workforce and to accelerate the deployment of distributed power systems technologies.

-Dr. Qu has been leading a DOE ENERGISE research team to design autonomous inverter controls for grid forming and resilient/secure grid operations.
+Dr. Qu has been leading a DOE SETO research team to design autonomous inverter controls for grid forming and resilient/secure grid operations.
 He also led the DOE ENERGISE team to design and implement highly scalable technologies for distribution systems to operate reliably and securely with 100% renewable penetration.
 A modular and plug-and-play grid platform has been developed for real-time operation and control of large scale (one-million-node) distribution networks, and self-organizing distribution operation and distributed control functions have been tested to manage distributed energy resources in a cost-effective, reliable, scalable and secure manner.
-As the Co-Director of Electric Vehicle Transportation Center (a tier-1 university transportation center funded by U.S. Department of Transportation), he leads the effort of developing smart interfaces between electrical vehicles and electrical grid as well as autonomous vehicle technologies.

 Fundamental advances of his recent work emcompass plug-and-play operation of networked systems, distributed optimization, cooperative control and game-theoretical algorithms, and resilient networked controls against attack.
 In addition to smart grid, he has successfully pursued applications in autonomous vehicles, medical robotics, and missile guidance.
 He is also known for his earlier work on robust control of nonlinear uncertain systems.